cs544-wisc/s24/p4/README.md

 failing), your code will recover as much data as possible from the damaged file.

 **Remember to switch to an e2-medium for this project:** [VM schedule](../projects.md#compute-setup).
-Note you can edit your existing instance to an e2-medium instead of deleting your old and creating a new vm.
+Note you can edit your existing instance to an e2-medium instead of deleting your old one and creating a new VM.
 This [tutorial](https://cloud.google.com/compute/docs/instances/changing-machine-type-of-stopped-instance) should help you switch over.

-If you switched machines, remember to reinstall Docker and also to enable Docker to be run without sudo.
+If you switched machines, remember to reinstall Docker and to also enable Docker to be run without sudo.
 Refer to P1 for instructions.

 Learning objectives:
 * use the HDFS command line client to upload files
-* use the webhdfs API (https://hadoop.apache.org/docs/r3.3.6/hadoop-project-dist/hadoop-hdfs/WebHDFS.html) to read files
+* use the webHDFS API (https://hadoop.apache.org/docs/r3.3.6/hadoop-project-dist/hadoop-hdfs/WebHDFS.html) to read files
 * use PyArrow to read HDFS files
 * relate replication count to space efficiency and fault tolerance